Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 And you see a kid watching an adult making things, and learning.

-On the right is my daughter, applying some of that learning, just straight up painting on the walls, under the watchful eye of some weird art.
+On the right is my daughter, applying some of that learning, just straight up painting on the walls, under the watchful eye of some of my brother's art.

 ![Painting on Walls](/images/mistakes/wall-paint.png)
 ---